prolego-team/ood-transformers/README.md

 ### Objectosphere Experiment

-Objective: Train a transformer for multilabel classification that demonstrates uncertainty in the face of unfamiliar (out-of-set) data.
+Objective: Train a transformer for multilabel classification that demonstrates uncertainty in the face of unfamiliar (out-of-distribution) data.

 Inspired by: "Reducing Network Agnostophobia", Akshay Raj Dhamija, Manuel Günther, & Terrance E. Boult, https://arxiv.org/abs/1811.04110

-The work in this repository was submitted to ACL 2022 (ACL_2022_Submission_Submitted.pdf in the "docs" folder).
-For complete details of the experiment, refer to this paper.

 To recreate results, follow these steps: